test-bench/test-bench-parallel/README.md

-# Test Bench Run Parallel
+# Test Bench Parallel

-Parallel runner for projects that use TestBench.
+Parallel runner for projects that use [TestBench](http://test-bench.software).

 ## Usage